edragonconnect/ecto_tablestore/README.md

       hashids: [salt: "123", min_len: 2, alphabet: "..."])
     field(:content, :string)
   end

 end
 ```

 Options:

   * The `primary_key` as true is required;
   * The `autogenerate` as true is required;
-  * The `salt`, `min_len`, and `alphabet` of hashids option is used for configuration options from `Hashids.new/1`.
+  * The `salt`, `min_len`, and `alphabet` of hashids option is used for configuration options from
+    `Hashids.new/1`.

-### use in migration
+### Use in migration

-Use `:hashids` as a type in `add` operation to define the partition key,
+Use `:hashids` as a type in `add` operation to define the partition key, the principle behind this
-the principle behind this will use `ecto_tablestore_default_seq` as a global default table to maintain the sequences of all tables, if `ecto_tablestore_default_seq` is not existed, there will create this, if it is existed, please ignore the "OTSObjectAlreadyExist" error of requested table already exists.
+will use `ecto_tablestore_default_seq` as a global default table to maintain the sequences of all
+tables, if `ecto_tablestore_default_seq` is not existed, there will create this, if it is existed,
+please ignore the "OTSObjectAlreadyExist" error of requested table already exists.

 ```elixir
 defmodule EctoTablestore.TestRepo.Migrations.TestHashids do